ortus-docs/cfcouchbase-sdk-docs/installation/index.md

     - `/beer-brewery-manager-mvc` - Same as above but as an MVC application.
 Requires a /coldbox mapping on your server.
     - `/coldbox-sample` - A sample ColdBox application that shows loading CFCouchbase via a module.
 Requires a /coldbox mapping.

-**Note:** The API Docs also have descriptions and code samples for every method.
+> **Note** The API Docs also have descriptions and code samples for every method.
 They are a must read as well!

 The CFCouchase SDK is contained in a single folder.
 The easiest way to install it is to copy `cfcouchbase` in the web root.
 For a more secure installation, place it outside the web root and create a mapping called `cfcouchbase`.